-(vii) Adjustments to the Line of the Ordinary Frames Except in situations involving tumblehome, the line of the ordinary frames is established as if the portions of frames that are above and inboard of the outboard most point along the unadjusted line of the ordinary frames were not there.
+(vii) Adjustments to the Line of the Ordinary Frames Except as indicated below, establish the line of the ordinary frames as if the portions of frames that are above and inboard of the outboard most point along the unadjusted line of the ordinary frames were not there.
 In situations involving tumblehome, the line of the ordinary frames should "follow the hull" above this outboardmost point.
+Refer to §69.109(q) (6) for treatment of unconventional hull forms.
 Also, where an ordinary bottom frame (or double bottom (water ballast) tank top) is outboard of the inboard face of an ordinary side frame, the line of the ordinary frames is adjusted so that it runs vertically from the inboard face of the lowest ordinary side frame that is above the line of the ordinary frames down to the line of the ordinary bottom frames (or double bottom (water ballast) tank top).